verilog-to-routing/vtr-verilog-to-routing/vtr_flow/benchmarks/noc/Readme.txt

 # Test Benchmark Designs

-The benchmark designs found under the "Test_Designs" folder are relatively simple designs that are mainly used to verify components NoC flow in the VPR software.
+The benchmark designs found under the "Test_Designs" folder are relatively simple designs that are mainly used to verify components NoC CAD flow in the VPR software.
 Whenever a new or existing feature needs to be tested, the benchmark designs found here should be used.